Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Calculating your taxable income and filing an ITR can be time-consuming as well as confusing, especially for laymen.
 Don’t worry!
 Leave ITR filing on tax experts.
 Book eCA Now!

-How to Claim Rebate u/s 87A?
+Steps to Claim Tax Rebate u/s 87A?

 The sequential steps involved in the calculation of rebate u/s 87A are